-Nevada Department Of Public Safety Earns Recognition For Registering Organ, Eye, And Tissue Donors
+Nevada Department of Public Safety Earns Recognition for Registering Organ, Eye, and Tissue Donors

-The Nevada Highway Patrol has become the first state law enforcement agency in the nation to join the National Workplace Partnership for Life Hospital Organ Donation Campaign.
-The Nevada Department of Public Safety and Nevada Highway Patrol recently joined with Nevada Donor Network to participate in the campaign, which challenges hospitals and other organizations to educate employees and the community about the crucial need for organ, eye, and tissue donation.
+The Nevada Highway Patrol has earned the distinction of being the first state law enforcement agency in the nation to join the National Workplace Partnership for Life Hospital Organ Donation Campaign sponsored by the Division of Transplantation, Health Resources and Services Administration, U.S. Department of Health and Human Services.

 Add your comments below